meghana1504/Machine-Learning/README.md

 # Machine-Learning
-This file contains ML codes I have done so far.
+This file contains ML codes I have done so far.</br>
-Contains :
+Contains :</br>
-  Basics of numpy and pandas library
+  Basics of numpy and pandas library </br>
-  How to import data.
+  How to import data.</br>
-  Visualisation using matplotlib and seaborn.
+  Visualisation using matplotlib and seaborn.</br>
-  Machine learning models like regression, classification,decision tree etc implemented on various dataset.
+  Machine learning models like regression, classification,decision tree etc implemented on various dataset.</br>